cgilles/digikam-plugins-demo/README.md

 * Description:

-This repository host some demo code to write new external digiKam plugins (DPlugins) as Generic tools, Image Editor tools, and Batch Queue Manager tools
+This repository guest some demo codes to write new external digiKam plugins (Digikam::DPlugin) as Generic tools, Image Editor tools, and Batch Queue Manager tools

 * Dependencies: